twh2898/os/memory.md

 | 0x07e00 | 0x9efff | 604.5 KiB | Kernel (second stage)                         |

 > [!IMPORTANT] Kernel Size in Protected Mode
-> Reserved memory in protected mode starts at 0x9fc00 while real mode free area
+> Reserved memory in protected mode starts at 0x9fc00 while real mode starts at
-> ends at 0x9ffff
+> 0xa0000

 ### Virtual Address Space

-- The first 10 pages are identity mapped.
-The heap starts with virtual page 11.
+- ~~The first 10 pages are identity mapped.
+The heap starts with virtual page 11.~~
 - The address 0x1000 will always point to the active page directory.
 - ~~The address 0x2000 will always point to the active page table~~
 - The address 0x2000 will not be present / mapped to anything